-The company derives revenues primarily from business IT services comprising of software development and related services, consulting and package implementation and from the licensing of software products and platforms across our core and digital offerings ("together called as software related services")
+The Group derives revenues primarily from business IT services comprising of software development and related services, consulting and package implementation and from the licensing of software products and platforms across our core and digital offerings ("together called as software related services")

-Effective April 1, 2018, the Company adopted IFRS 15 "Revenue from Contracts with Customers" using the cumulative catch-up transition method, applied to contracts that were not completed as of April 1, 2018.
-In accordance with the cumulative catch-up transition method, the comparitives have not been retrospectively adjusted.
+Effective April 1, 2018, the Group adopted IFRS 15 "Revenue from Contracts with Customers" using the cumulative catch-up transition method, applied to contracts that were not completed as of April 1, 2018.
+In accordance with the cumulative catch-up transition method, the comparatives have not been retrospectively adjusted.
 The following is a summary of new and/or revised significant accounting policies related to revenue recognition.
-Refer "Significant Accounting Policies" in the Company's 2017 Consolidated Financial statements under IFRS for the policies in effect for revenue prior to April 1, 2018.
+Refer Note 2.10 "Revenue from operations" in the Company's 2018 Annual Report on Form 20-F for the policies in effect for revenue prior to April 1, 2018.
 The effect on adoption of IFRS 15 was insignificant.